emard/esp32ecp5/README.md

     ... follow instructions for wifi
     ... for convenience put autostart commands in "main.py"

-example autostart file "main.py" which logs on to WiFi router:
+example autostart file "main.py" which logs on to WiFi access point:

     import network
     sta_if = network.WLAN(network.STA_IF)
     sta_if.active(True)
     sta_if.connect("accesspoint", "password")

+example autostart file "main.py" which makes ESP32 to become WiFi access point:

+    import network
+    ap_if = network.WLAN(network.AP_IF)
+    ap_if.active(True)
+    ap_if.config(essid="accesspoint", password="password")

 upload "ecp5.py", "main.py" and some bitstream file like "blink.bit" or "blink.bit.gz" (compressed with gzip -9) to